immutant/immutant/integration-tests/README.md

     ../etc/bin/ci-prep-as.sh path/to/wildfly/parent/dir wildfly 9.0.1.Final

-Then, you can run all of the tests with `lein with-profile +integs  all`.
+To run all of the tests for WildFly or EAP 7.x:

+    lein with-profile +integs all
+    lein with-profile +cluster all

+EAP 6.4 is supported, but only by using special profiles:

+    lein with-profile +eap all
+    lein with-profile +cluster,+eap-base all